+The choice of signs in Eq.~\eqref{eq:eom-final} follows naturally from the GE of the FLM \cite{thesisgui}, so that the equation is manifestly stable by taking all couplings positive.
+The linear coefficients are fixed through the GE, but the functional dependence on $\rho$ of the nonlinear parameters is challenging to establish, which is why we shall keep them free.
+From the functional dependence of $D_-$ on $\rho$, we find that this quantity changes sign at $\rho_c^{\mathrm{FT}}= 0.37\dots$, which is remarkably close to the $\rho _{c}^{\left( 0\right) }\simeq 0.39$ result for the critical density estimated from simulations.
+The exact expression of the linear coefficients obtained via the GE, and key details of the calculation, are outlined in Appendix~\ref{appx:coefficients}.
+In summary, our formulation in terms of Eq.~\eqref{eq:eom-final} depends on five free parameters: $\lambda$, $g_\pm$, $g_0$, and $\sigma$.
+As noted in Appendix~\ref{appx:coefficients}, the term proportional to $g_+$ can be neglected for $\rho > \rho_c^{\mathrm{FT}}$.
+For $\delta = 0$, we have $\Delta v = g_{\pm,0} = 0$, leaving only the terms proportional to $\lambda$.

-The large-scale properties of the $\delta =0$ system are isotropic, so that there is just one $D, \Gamma, \sigma$ for each field (instead of $D_{x},\,D_{y}$, etc.).
-Moreover, the fluctuation-dissipation relation (FDR) constrains the noise correlations to be isotropic, as well.
-However, it is also known that FDR is \textit{violated} in driven-diffusive systems and various anisotropies emerge, with the most significant manifestation being a \textit{discontinuity singularity} of $S\left( \mathbf{q}\right) $ at the origin \cite{DDSbook}.
+Finally, it is interesting to observe that the large-scale properties of the $\delta =0$ system are isotropic, so that there is just one $D, \Gamma, \sigma$ for each field (instead of $D_{x},\,D_{y}$, etc.).
+Moreover, the fluctuation-dissipation relation constrains the noise correlations to be isotropic, as well.
+However, it is also known that this relation is \textit{violated} in driven-diffusive systems and various anisotropies emerge, with the most significant manifestation being a \textit{discontinuity singularity} of $S\left( \mathbf{q}\right) $ at the origin \cite{DDSbook}.
 Although it is easy to argue qualitatively how the (anisotropic) drive induces such features, it is difficult to obtain quantitative predictions from the microscopic models.
 Thus, previous studies of the DWRLG \cite{DWRLG1,DWRLG2} tend to rely on phenomenological approaches to arrive at, say, the difference $D_{x}/\sigma _{x}-D_{y}/\sigma_{y}$.
 In Sec.~\ref{sec:numer-int}, we show that, \textit{despite} starting with isotropic choices for parameters like $D$, $\Gamma $, $\lambda $, and $\sigma$, the many surprising phenomena of our driven system \footnote{As a reminder, a linear SPDE can be solved analytically.
-Not surprisingly, as they correspond to non-interacting fields, having isotropic parameters, the structure factors display only isotropic Ornstein-Zernike forms, despite the presence of $\Delta v$} discontinuity singularity, emergence of peak at $\mathbf{q}\neq \mathbf{0}$ and formation of stripes arise in our numerical solutions due to the interplay of the drive (via $\Delta v$), the interactions (via non-linearities), and the noise.
+Not surprisingly, as they correspond to non-interacting fields, having isotropic parameters, the structure factors display only isotropic Ornstein-Zernike forms, despite the presence of $\Delta v$}, e.g., the discontinuity singularity, emergence of a peak at $\mathbf{q}\neq \mathbf{0}$, and formation of stripes arise in our numerical solutions due to the interplay of the drive (via $\Delta v$), the interactions (via non-linearities), and the noise.